-Research shows that water fluoridation helps prevent tooth decay in three ways: helps teeth become more resistant to decay, helps get rid of decay early before it becomes more permanent, and helps stop bacteria in the mouth producing acid.4 The benefit of a small amount of fluoride being added to our drinking water is that teeth are exposed numerous times a day, every day, to prevent decay over a lifetime.4 If a person stops drinking fluoridated water, their teeth are no longer protected from this source, and are at a higher risk of decay.4
+Research shows that water fluoridation helps prevent tooth decay in three ways: helps teeth become more resistant to decay, helps get rid of decay early before it becomes more permanent, and helps stop bacteria in the mouth producing acid.4 The benefit of a small amount of fluoride being added to our drinking water is that teeth are exposed numerous times a day, every day, to prevent decay over a lifetime.4 If a person stops drinking fluoridated water, their teeth are no longer protected from this source, and are at a higher risk of decay and mouth cancer.4

 Unfortunately, not all community water supplies in Queensland are fluoridated.
 Currently, 72% of Queensland community water supplies are fluoridated, whilst 28% are not.
 The Cassowary Coast, Ingham, Bowen do not have community water fluoridation whilst Townsville and Emerald do.
 You may ask why such a high percentage of Queensland is still not fluoridated!

 Most, if not all reputable medical, dental, and scientific agencies in Australia strongly endorse water fluoridation including the Australian Dental Association.
 Australia’s National Oral Health Plan 2015 – 2024 urges all communities to fluoridate their drinking water.6

 Unfortunately, legislative amendments in 2012, placed water fluoridation decisions in the hands of local councils.
 Anti-fluoride activists claim that fluoride can be toxic.